3.3 Assessment

 13.3 The lagging group

-At the start of a period you ask your students to use the freedom offered to work on the material.
-If in the weeks the do not go to work but also do not disturb the lesson, you just observe what they are doing.
+At the start of a period you ask your students to use the freedom offered to work on the material well.
+If in the first weeks of a report period a student does not go to work but also does not disturb other students, you do not intervene, you just observe what the student is doing.

 In the last part of a period, (weeks 6-8) you list the names of students who are lagging.
-They do not yet have a single check mark.
-You indicate that you will give priority to these students.
+You indicate that these students do not yet have a single check mark.
+You indicate that this lesson you will give priority to these students.
 The others will have to wait a while until you have time again.
-You indicate that you will have a conversation with these students and if possible, you will have a quick student tutor them.
+You indicate that you will have a conversation with these lagging students and if possible, you will have a quick student tutor them.
 During the conversation with the lagging student, you also coach the student yourself.

 You then investigate why the student is not performing optimally.
-The reasons may vary: missing prior knowledge, a language delay, lack of concentration, a disability, not knowing how to start, not daring to ask anything, no aptitude for the subject or no interest in the subject.
+The reasons may vary: missing prior knowledge, difficulty with language, lack of concentration, a disability, not knowing how to start, not daring to ask anything, no aptitude for the subject or no interest in the subject.
 It is also possible that the problems are in another area.
 Then consider asking help for this student.

 Chances are that a lagging student will soon get a check mark because of all the attention.
-Then you indicate: if you try a little harder, you maybe get a second check mark.
+Then you indicate: if you continue like this, you can get a second check mark.

 Then there is a chance that a student you have taken by the hand, in the next period knows how to get started.
 From then on, there is no need to encourage this student.